ion-elgreco/polars-distance/polars_distance/polars_distance/README.md

 Hellooo :)

-This plugin is a work-in progress, main goal is to provide distance metrics on list, arrays and string.
+This plugin is a work-in progress, main goal is to provide distance metrics on list, arrays and string datatypes.

-The plugin provides two namespaces:
+The plugin provides three namespaces:

 - dist_str
     - hamming